 I suggest that you take the time for a little visit and explore the tombstones and feel the history that will surround you.
 You'll be glad that you did.

 Location: The Old Burying Ground is located at the corner of Barrington and Spring Garden Road in downtown Halifax.
+You can find it on my Halifax map included below.
 It is less than 1 km from the Maritime Museum of the Atlantic, the Halifax Citadel and the Visitor Information Centre on the Halifax Waterfront.
 Very nice location as part of a Halifax walking tour.
+The neighborhood is filled with shops and restaurants.